-On March 30, 2018, the U.S. District Court for the Southern District of Ohio issued an opinion granting in part and denying in part motions to dismiss the Federal Energy Regulatory Commission's ("FERC") action seeking to enforce its assessment of civil penalties against Coaltrain Energy, L.P. ("Coaltrain"), the two co-owners of Coaltrain, and three other individuals (collectively, the "Defendants").
-FERC alleges that the Defendants: manipulated the PJM Interconnection, L.L.C. market by placing virtual transactions for the purpose of increasing Coaltrain's eligibility for Marginal Loss Surplus Allocation ("MLSA") payments; and violated the prohibition on false and misleading statements contained in Section 35.41(b) of FERC's regulations by making false and misleading statements to FERC enforcement staff during the investigation of Coaltrain's conduct.
-With limited exceptions discussed below, the court largely dismissed the motions to dismiss and found that FERC's allegations, if true, were sufficient to demonstrate that the Defendants had engaged in market manipulation and violated the prohibition on false and misleading statements.
-Although the court's reasoning generally followed the lead of other courts that have recently opined on the scope of FERC's enforcement authority, there are a number of elements worth noting:
+On March 30, 2018, the U.S. District Court for the Southern District of Ohio issued an opinion granting in part and denying in part motions to dismiss the Federal Energy Regulatory Commission's action seeking to enforce its assessment of civil penalties against Coaltrain Energy LP, the two co-owners of Coaltrain and three other individuals.
+FERC alleges that the defendants manipulated the PJM Interconnection LLC market by placing virtual transactions for the purpose of increasing Coaltrain's eligibility for marginal loss surplus allocation (MLSA) payments, and violated the prohibition on false and misleading statements contained in Section 35.41(b) of FERC's regulations by making false and misleading statements to FERC enforcement staff during the investigation of Coaltrain's conduct.

-• First, the court largely accepted FERC's theory that trading in a manner inconsistent with the purpose of a particular product constitutes market manipulation.
-In their motion to dismiss, the Defendants argued that FERC had failed to demonstrate that they had "used or employed a fraudulent device, scheme or artifice" or engaged in a course of conduct that "operated as a fraud or deceit" within the meaning of the market manipulation prohibition because there was no allegation that the Defendants had deceived PJM about the nature of their trades or otherwise committed deceptive or manipulative acts.
-The Defendants added that there was nothing fraudulent or deceptive about taking eligibility for MLSA payments into account when placing their virtual trades.
-The court rejected these arguments and accepted FERC's assertion that placing virtual transactions for the "sole or primary purpose" of obtaining MLSA payments-rather than for the purpose of profiting from differences between the day-ahead and real-time markets-constitutes market manipulation.
-The court follows the decision of other district courts that have endorsed FERC's arguments that market participants have a duty to trade in a manner consistent with market design and that, the failure to do so, can constitute prohibited market manipulation.
+First, the court largely accepted FERC's theory that trading in a manner inconsistent with the purpose of a particular product constitutes market manipulation.
+In their motion to dismiss, the defendants argued that FERC had failed to demonstrate that they had "used or employed a fraudulent device, scheme or artifice" or engaged in a course of conduct that "operated as a fraud or deceit" within the meaning of the market manipulation prohibition because there was no allegation that the defendants had deceived PJM about the nature of their trades or otherwise committed deceptive or manipulative acts.
+The defendants added that there was nothing fraudulent or deceptive about taking eligibility for MLSA payments into account when placing their virtual trades.

+The court rejected these arguments and accepted FERC's assertion that placing virtual transactions for the "sole or primary purpose" of obtaining MLSA payments - rather than for the purpose of profiting from differences between the day-ahead and real-time markets - constitutes market manipulation.
+The court follows the decision of